-The procedure described in this Information Memorandum for the provision of information required by Spanish law and regulation is a summary only.
+The procedure described in this Information Memorandum for the provision of information required by Spanish law and regulation is a summary only, and may be updated and/or amended at any time as a result of any change in, or amendment to, the laws or regulations applicable in Spain or any change in the application or binding official interpretation or administration of any such laws or regulations.
 None of the Issuer, the Arranger or the Dealers assumes any responsibility therefor.